streamsend-io/docsify/configuration/uploader.md

 ### topic

 The Kafka topic to produce the data to.
-If the topic is inaccessible then the Uploader terminates with 'Message production error: UnknownTopicOrPartition (Broker: Unknown topic or partition)'
+If the topic is inaccessible then the Uploader attempts to create the topic (with one partition), exiting if this is unsuccessful.
 An Uploader produces all chunks to this topic.
 Multiple uploaders can be configured to produce chunks to a single topic - the Downloader uses message headers to ensure correct file merge.
 Events produced to this topic can only be processed by the Streamsend Downloader.
 The topic can have one partition or multiple partitions: Uploaders explicitly direct events to specific partitions to ensure event ordering.
+The free edition of Streamsend Uploader uses one-partition for all file-chunk streaming.
+The licensed edition of Streamsend Uploader automatically uses all partitions to distribute the pipeline and to improve parallelism.
-Uploaders detect the partition count at startup and report it in the logfile 'file-chunk-topic number of partitions is ...'
+Uploaders detect the partition count at startup and report it in the logfile '<topic> number of partitions is ...'
 If the Uploader cannot detect the partition count (due to ACLs) then it logs 'Warning: Unable to fetch partition count, using default' and assumes 1 partition.
 Topic retention should be set to the maximum anticipated recovery window that a Downloader may require.
 Downloaders can safely overwrite files: if a Downloader is restarted without consumer offsets (in order to reprocess topic data), then topic events will be consumed again and downloaded files in files.dir will be over-written.